Divergent-Pathfinders/video-subtitles/readme.md

 ## Requirements

 You'll need at least a Vimeo Pro subscription and an Azure Media Services subscription.
 You'll also need the Vimeo Python SDK and the Azure Python SDK.

+You can install the necessary Python modules using *pip install -r requirements.txt*.